Baikove Cemetery

+Baikove Cemetery (Байкове кладовище) is a historic cemetery memorial in Holosiivskyi District of Kyiv, Ukraine.
+It is a National Historic Monument of Ukraine and is known as a necropolis of distinguished people.

 History

-The cemetery was established in 1833.
-It has got its name from the nearby Baikovo estate.
-The oldest part of the cemetery is located south of the present vul.
-Baikova.
+The cemetery was established in 1833 and was named after the nearby Baikovo estate.
+The oldest part of the cemetery is located south of the present Baikova Street.
 The biggest part is located north of the street and was established in the 1880s.
 It is partly surrounded by a wall.
 Besides the Orthodox graves there are also Catholic and Lutheran sections.

-In Soviet times the Baikove cemetery became the main necropolis of the Kyiv's intelligentsia, middle and upper classes.
+In Soviet times the Baikove cemetery became the main necropolis of Kyiv's intelligentsia, middle and upper classes.
 Many of the headstones became pieces of monumental art.
-Also after the Ukrainian independence the cemetery has remained the most prestigious burial ground in the city.
-87 are on the List of national landmarks of cultural heritage in Kyiv.
+Since Ukrainian independence in 1991, the cemetery has remained the most prestigious burial ground in the city.
+Eighty-seven plots are on the List of national landmarks of cultural heritage in Kyiv.

 An Orthodox Church (Ascension of the Lord) in Byzantine style was built at the cemetery in 1884–1889.
 It was built on the proceeds from the sale of burial places.
-During the Soviet times it was preserved as a memorial hall for funeral ceremonies.
+During Soviet times it was preserved as a memorial hall for funeral ceremonies.
 Today it is again used as a church.
 In 1975 a new crematorium in modern style was built in the western part of the cemetery.